-There are many different careers you could follow from Media Studies, such as:
+There are many different careers you could follow from Media Studies, such as advertising account executive, broadcast journalist, editorial assistant, event organiser, information officer, magazine journalist, market researcher, writer and many more.

-- Advertising account executive.

-- Broadcast journalist.

-- Editorial assistant.

-- Event organiser.

-- Information officer.

-- Magazine journalist.

-- Market researcher.

-- Writer

 What else could you get out of GCSE Media Studies?